schneebergerlab/findGSE/README.md

 ```

 Results will be printed like "Genome size estimate for test_21mer.histo: 1498918 bp."
-For more information about estimation, one can check the .txt and .pdf file in the output dir as provided.
+For more information about estimation, one can check the .txt and .pdf files in the output dir as provided.

-Two detailed toy examples about GSE for heterozygous and homozygous genomes are provided under findGSE/example/  .
+Two detailed [toy examples about GSE for heterozygous and homozygous genomes] (https://github.com/schneebergerlab/findGSE/tree/master/example) are provided under findGSE/example/  .